Personal Immigration

 The guidance confirms that an application must not be refused on genuineness grounds without an interview unless the following applies:

-there have been a significant number of identical or very similar applications, and the caseworker has interviewed a sample of these applicants and is satisfied that they are not genuine and the facts of the case mean that the applicant would not be able to refute the allegation of lacking credibility.”
+“The application has been refused previously on genuine student grounds, there have been no changes to the material circumstances, or no new evidence has been provided there have been a significant number of identical or very similar applications, and the caseworker has interviewed a sample of these applicants and is satisfied that they are not genuine and the facts of the case mean that the applicant would not be able to refute the allegation of lacking credibility.

-If, having reviewed the application – including information obtained during the interview – the caseworker is not satisfied on the balance of probability that the applicant is genuine, the application must be refused under the appropriate paragraph of the Immigration Rules.
+If, having reviewed the application – including information obtained during the interview – the caseworker is not satisfied on the balance of probability that the applicant is genuine, the application must be refused under the appropriate paragraph of the Immigration Rules.”

 There are different processes depending on whether the interview is arranged for a Student or a Child Student who is aged 16 or 17.
-In the case of children, the caseworker must ensure that the use of the rule ‘is proportionate and targeted to instances where there is evidence of risk.
+In the case of children, the caseworker must ensure that the use of the rule ‘is proportionate and targeted to instances where there is evidence of risk’.

 For those outside the UK, the matter will be referred to an Entry Clearance Manager (ECM) for authorisation.
 The ECM will consider all of the relevant factors.